About Novozone, ozone basics and ozone calculations

 We also carry a wide assortiment of ozone resistant fittings and hoses.

 Ozone is a powerful oxidiser.
-Ozone machines need to be serviced in order to maintain peak performance.
+Ozone machines need to be regular serviced in order to maintain peak performance.

 We are proud to have the expertise, tools, test equipment and products to maintain these products in top condition.
 We even service our competitors’ products.